School activities and visits

 An important part of the Women in Engineering Initiative is raising the awareness of engineering as a potential career option among girls.
 A large factor in the historical under-representation of women in the field is the perception that engineering is a “man’s job", involving hard hats, physical labour and heavy machinery.

 In fact, engineering is an extraordinarily diverse field that requires people skills, creativity, problem-solving and management skills.
 Engineers often find themselves in design, management and consultancy roles, to which many women find themselves well-suited.
 There are engineers making a difference in medical science, environmental stewardship, world health and energy innovation.

-To get more information about on-campus workshops, please contact the Women in Engineering Manager, Sarah Coull.
+To get more information about school initiatives, please contact the Women in Engineering Manager, Sarah Coull.